Cloudxtreme/cliutils-1/README.md

 * **utils/updateutils**: Install and update this repository in a computer.
 * **system/cleankernel**: Search old linux kernel and linux headers and show in a menu for remove.
 Needs dialog package.
+* **system/upgrade**: Run a aptitude safe-upgrade and then cleans apt cache.
+Needs aptitude package.